 curl -sS https://dl.yarnpkg.com/debian/pubkey.gpg | sudo apt-key add -

-After importing the key add Yarn APT repository using the following command:
+After importing the key add the Yarn APT repository using the following command:

 Next, update the package index and install Yarn using the following command:

 If using nvm you can avoid the node installation by doing:

 Now confirm installation and check the version of Yarn: